abhay-rana/component-library/README.md

 1->"required" props for the asterisk sign (default false) 2-> "onChange" to set the "value" of the input
 3-> "error" validation with the red cross icon
-4-> "iconImg" prop for the render the image on the input field you can render the image or the normal image also 5-> "onImageClick" callback fires on the image click 6-> "onErrorClick" callback fired on the error image click
+4-> "prefix" for the image or the text at the starting 5-> "suffix" for the image or the text or can be the both 6-> "description" tells more about the input
+7-> "wordCount"(shows the total characters) for the written text should not be go beyond the "maxLength" 8-> variants are "base" and "large"
+9-> "reveal" for showing the password
+10-> "stacked" for the border bottom
+11-> "filled" for the grey background